Distance between Auckland (AKL) and Hat Yai (HDY)

 How far is Hat Yai from Auckland?

-There are several ways to calculate distances between Auckland and Hat Yai.
-Here are two common methods:
+There are several ways to calculate the distance from Auckland to Hat Yai.
+Here are two standard methods:

 Vincenty's formula (applied above)- 5658.758 miles